[small update April 2014]

 - 99 Days To Panama: another book published mostly with RV owners in mind.
 The internet site has a lot of useful information about driving and camping in Central America south of Mexico.
 Particularly interesting are the list of camping places and regular reader-submitted updates.

-- Let's Go Honduras: good (engish) tourist information about all major destinations in this country
+- Let's Go Honduras: cuurently down - site WAS a good (engish) tourist information

-- Maptak Costa Rica: on-line (and WAP cell phone) maps of Costa Rica, including city maps of many provincial cities
+- Maptak Costa Rica: on-line (mobile) maps of Costa Rica, including city maps of many provincial cities

 - Places we have stayed over night: our list, with GPS coordinates, prices, and descriptions, of all places we have camped over night, plus many gas filling places, mechanics, and some other POIs.